Amnesia

 - What, if anything, appears to make the memory loss worse?

-- Do the memory problems come and go or are they constant?
+- Does the trouble with memory come and go or it is constant?

 - Has the memory loss stayed the same or is it getting worse?

-- Did the memory loss come on suddenly or gradually?
+- Did the memory loss come on suddenly or slowly?